 The constructor for the Session object initializes the appropriate variables from the resource files.
-The order in which protocols are entered in the resource files determines the initial defaults for protocol implementations.
-New methods, getProviders() and {get,set}Provider(), allow the client to discover the available (installed) protocol implementations, and to set the protocols to be used by default.
+The order of the protocols in the resource files determines the initial defaults for protocol implementations.
+The methods, getProviders() and {get,set}Provider(), allow the client to discover the available (installed) protocol implementations, and to set the protocols to be used by default.